petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="latin-type-design-for-non-latin-type-designers"/>
 ## Latin type design for (non-Latin) type designers

 Learn the basics of Latin type.
 Sketching techniques.
 Principles of contrast.
 Weight and width.
 Relations and differences.
 The design process of Variable Fonts.
 Selection of tools.
 Scripting that can be automated.
-Models to differentiate between the best practice and artibtrary design choices.
+Models to differentiate between the best practice and arbitrary design choices.

 ~~~
 box = box.newInfo()